bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $lim_{N\mapsto \infty} \frac{\sum_i^Nx_i}{N}\mapsto \mu$

 We will write each $x_i$ as how it deviates from the sample mean.
 Why the sample mean?
-Well if we were doing an experiment then we dont know the true mean, we only know the sample mean and from above we know that $\sum d_i \approx 0 $ only when we take the mean of the points under consideration.
+If we were doing an experiment then we dont know the true mean, we only know the sample mean and the deviations around this sum to 0.
+However the deviations from the true mean  from above we know that $\sum d_i \approx 0 $ only when we take the mean of the points under consideration.

+We will express each x as some deviation from the true mean: x_i=\mu + d_i.
+Earlier we represented each point as a deviation from the sample mean and those deviations summed to 0.
+But here \sum d_i won't be exactly zero due to the randomness of sampling. (out sample is a approxiamtion of the true frequencies)
 $$\frac{\sum x_i}{N}=\mu$$

 $$\frac{\sum (\bar{x} + d_i)}{N}=\mu$$